jsous/jsous.github.io/_posts/2026-09-11-is-physics-dead.md

 It was tempting to believe that result.
 Most of the time, the hardest part of physics is not completing a calculation.
 It is deciding which calculation to do.

 There is an old joke about a physicist hired to help a dairy farm who begins with "assume a spherical cow."
 The joke is on us, but it also captures the craft: physics is the art of finding the idealization that discards almost everything about a problem while preserving exactly what matters.
 For example, in 1983, Robert Laughlin wanted to explain the fractional quantum Hall effect.
 The direct approach would have required solving the Schrödinger equation for a vast number of strongly interacting electrons, which is undoable.
 Instead, Laughlin guessed a many-electron wavefunction with the right symmetry and limiting behavior.
 His guess was correct, and for it he received the Nobel Prize.
 Another great example is how Kenneth Wilson and Michael Fisher implemented a brilliant idea for studying phase transitions, where they treated a problem in three spatial dimensions through an expansion around four dimensions, solved it in 4 − ε dimensions, and then set ε = 1.
 These are not just calculations.
-They may commit a certain form of rigor, nonetheless they have the quality of being determined by an intuition about which calculation might expose the underlying physics.
+They may omit a certain form of rigor, nonetheless they have the quality of being determined by an intuition about which calculation might expose the underlying physics.

 After all, perhaps the low leaderboard scores meant that even then, physics remained beyond the models.